 The District will continue to encourage customers to use water efficiently, but will not limit watering to once a week.

 To prevent the waste and unreasonable use of water and to promote conservation, each of the following actions are in place:

 Watering times are between the hours of 6:00pm - 6:00am

-No irrigation 2 days following a measurable rainfall
+No irrigation 2 days following 1/4 inch of rainfall

 No excessive water waste

 No irrigation of turf or high water use plants within public street medians and parkways

 No irrigation of turf at commercial, industrial, and institutional sites.